Adz30/BOOM-TOKEN/README.md

-This is my first token
+This is my first token contract

 I have learned how to make a token contract, use testing and how to deploy to the sepolia contract